-The Condor Ballistic vest is an adjustable MOLLE vest intended to hold tactical gear, most often used by the military and paintballers [23].
+The Condor Ballistic vest is an adjustable MOLLE (Modular Light-weight Load-carrying Equipment)vest intended to hold tactical gear, most often used by the military and paintballers [23].
 Therefore, the Condor is intended to withstand rugged conditions with a tough canvas exterior while maintaining comfort with a mesh padded interior.
 This vest has adjustable straps at the shoulders and waist which allows the vest to fit many people and body types.
 The vest is marketed as a one-size-fits-all and should fit a size medium to x-large.
 This vest also includes a zipper in the front for easy on and off, and the MOLLE design provides additional points of access and storage for the circuitry integration.